WebReflection/testardo/README.md

   * https and SSL compatibility
   * more sandbox shortcuts/utilities
   * more Desktop browsers to test
-  * more Mobile devices too
+  * more Mobile browsers/devices too

 Any help will be more than appreciated.